Selling on your own? Get the free 16-page FSBO guide.

 Read the TREC 1-4 contract.
 The entire thing.
 It’s written in plain English, not legalese.
 You can download it from the Texas Real Estate Commission website.
 Read it twice.
 Understand what every paragraph commits you to.

 Know your bottom line.
-Even without paying a listing commission, you still have closing costs — title policy, prorated taxes, HOA fees, possible buyer agent compensation.
+Even without paying a listing commission, you still have closing costs — prorated taxes, HOA fees, possible buyer agent compensation, and possibly the owner’s title policy (though you should negotiate for the buyer to pay that one).
 On a $400,000 home, expect $8,000-$12,000 in seller costs minimum.
 Know exactly what net proceeds you need.

 Understand the key dates.
 Every TREC contract revolves around these deadlines: